haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 - Figure

 17. Now, you should see the optimal cultivation areas in the study area.
-You can add a basemap from the ArcGIS server as in the exercise 2 and see whether your optimal areas match with the real fields located in the area.
+You can add a basemap from XYZ tiles or QMS  and see whether your optimal areas match with the real fields located in the area.

 ---

 ### Part 3: Map visualization time

 For suitability analysis it’s common to make a map collection showing the criteria areas and the final suitability analysis map.
-Make a map collection with following rasters:
+Make maps with following rasters:

 • Soil types
 • Terrain (hill shade)